rutuja-khakal/Elevate-Labs-Intern/README.md

 # Mall Customer Segmentation Dataset

 This dataset contains information about customers of a mall, including demographic and purchasing behavior attributes.
-It is commonly used for **customer segmentation and clustering analysis**.
+It is commonly used for **customer segmentation analysis**.

 ## Dataset Description